SirSerch/kix-clothing/README.md

 ![Image Search](doc-images/highlights/image-search.gif)
 ![Favorites](doc-images/highlights/favorites.gif)

+# Future implementations

+In the future I would like to implement a payment system, a normal text search engine, categories on the web to be able to filter the products, etc..
+We have had little time, this week has been quite intense and I have not been able to perform all the features I had proposed, which I will implement over these weeks as it is a project that I liked very much to carry out

 # Technologies

 Several technologies have been used throughout the project, among which I would like to highlight: